bezzlab/bezzlab.github.io/README.md

 #### Join us

-*As a postdoc:* We welcome enquiries from postdocs interested in working with us to secure funding to join our lab.
+*As a postdoc:* We welcome enquiries from postdocs interested in applying for funding to join our lab.
 A summary of currently available funding schemes can be found [by clicking here](https://www.qmul.ac.uk/sbcs/research/postdoctoral_fellowships/).
 Any enquiries regarding this should be emailed  Conrad Bessant [(c.bessant@qmul.ac.uk)](mailto:c.bessant@qmul.ac.uk) with your CV, including "PDRA" in the subject line.

 *As a PhD student:* Funded PhD studentship opportunities are available occasionally, typically for candidates from the UK and EU member states.
 These will be advertised widely, e.g. on [findaphd.com](https://www.findaphd.com/phds/?Keywords=Bessant).
 We are also willing to consider applications from well qualified graduates funded by scholarships, or other means of self-funding, from any country.